BuyNoodles/GrossToNetConversion/README.md

 ## Configuration

-Change MySql connection string if running in production in `appsettings.json`.
+Change MSSQL connection string if running in production in `appsettings.json`.

 ### Local API addresses are: